gaoliangs/MLRE/README.md

 The input data for the algorithm is in `.nex` format.
 To preprocess the data, run the `preprocessing.py` script.
 This will generate a `.csv` file containing a presence/absence matrix for retrotransposons (i.e., a 0-1 matrix).

 During execution, the script will display the weights of all Buneman clusters.
 You can input a threshold based on these weights to filter the clusters.
+All clusters with weights above the threshold will be retained, resulting in a partially unresolved tree.
+For internal nodes with a degree greater than 3, a CSV file will be generated for each node to facilitate further analysis.

 If you do not wish to use Buneman clustering, simply set the threshold to a value larger than the maximum Buneman weight to bypass the clustering step.

    ```
    input file: .nex
    thresthold: buneman weight
-   output file: newseq1.csv
+   output file: newseq1.csv, newseq2.csv, ...
    ```